Printing press: Industrial printing presses

 At the dawn of the Industrial Revolution, the mechanics of the hand-operated Gutenberg-style press were still essentially unchanged, although new materials in its construction, amongst other innovations, had gradually improved its printing efficiency.
 By 1800, Lord Stanhope had built a press completely from cast iron which reduced the force required by 90%, while doubling the size of the printed area.
 With a capacity of 480 pages per hour, the Stanhope press doubled the output of the old style press.
 Nonetheless, the limitations inherent to the traditional method of printing became obvious.

 Two ideas altered the design of the printing press radically: First, the use of steam power for running the machinery, and second the replacement of the printing flatbed with the rotary motion of cylinders.
 Both elements were for the first time successfully implemented by the German printer Friedrich Koenig in a series of press designs devised between 1802 and 1818.
 Having moved to London in 1804, Koenig soon met Thomas Bensley and secured financial support for his project in 1807.
 Patented in 1810, Koenig had designed a steam press "much like a hand press connected to a steam engine."
-The first production trial of this model occurred in April 1811.
+In April 1811, the first production trial of this model occurred.
 He produced his machine with assistance from German engineer Andreas Friedrich Bauer.

-Koenig and Bauer sold two of their first models to The Times in London in 1814, capable of 1,100 impressions per hour.
+In 1814, Koenig and Bauer sold two of their first models to The Times in London, capable of 1,100 impressions per hour.
 The first edition so printed was on 28 November 1814.
-They went on to perfect the early model so that it could print on both sides of a sheet at once.
-This began the long process of making newspapers available to a mass audience (which in turn helped spread literacy), and from the 1820s changed the nature of book production, forcing a greater standardization in titles and other metadata.
+They improved the early model so that it could print on both sides of a sheet at once.
+This began the long process of making newspapers available to a mass audience, which helped spread literacy.
+From the 1820s it changed the nature of book production, forcing a greater standardization in titles and other metadata.
 Their company Koenig & Bauer AG is still one of the world's largest manufacturers of printing presses today.